skylarkcolo

 A GREAT TIP on non-inductive power resistors:

-You could terminate the antenna, to a 50 ohm high power dummy load (1000 watt cantina), since large high-power non-inductive power resistors are so had to find.
-16:1 or 12:1 balun to a 50 ohm power resistor (rated a 33 to 50% of the input power), or you could use an exponential taper feed with a1:4 balun, to transform the 600 to 800 ohm unbalanced to 50 Ohms balanced termination.
+You could terminate the antenna, to a 50 ohm high power dummy load (1000 watt cantina), since large high-power non-inductive power resistors are so hard to find.
+16:1 or 12:1 balun to a 50 ohm power resistor (rated a 33 to 50% of the input power), or you could use an exponential taper feed with a 4:1 balun, to transform the 600 to 800 ohm unbalanced to 50 Ohms balanced termination.
+The Longer the wavelength antenna, there is more RF power in the wire being radiated, so there is less power going to the load resistor.
+I have never burned up a resistor.

 Also a Ladder line static bleeder of some type is needed see,